Corporate Team Building: A Postmodern Evolution at the Intersection of Sports and Human Resources Management

 This article seeks to understand how team-building offerings are structured and what the main factors influencing them are.
 We first identified shifts in values associated with sports and their role in postmodern society.
 We conducted four semi-structured interviews with professionals from a company that provides team-building activities.
 The results of this qualitative study show that team building appears to follow trends associated with postmodern sports.
 Thus, the pursuit of enjoyment, playfulness, and well-being emerge as central concepts in team-building offerings.
-Changes in human resources management, particularly participatory management, also appear to contribute to the evolution of team building in terms of its forms and objectives.
+Changes in human resources management—particularly participatory management—also appear to be contributing to the evolution of team building in terms of its forms and objectives.
 This reflects a desire to involve employees and foster connections among them through collaborative activities designed to bring them together.

-Team building is a practice that revolves around several key elements: the company, sports, and human resources management.
-It is therefore shaped by developments in these various areas and the interactions between them.
+Team building is a practice that revolves around several key components: the company, sports, and human resources management.
+It is therefore influenced by developments in these various areas and the interactions that take place among them.

 To define it, according to Vernazobres (2012), team building is a practice similar to coaching: more specifically, it involves group support.
-It is based on the definition established by Syntec Conseil in 2006: “a concentrated effort over a short period of time and used on an ad hoc basis […] to build a high-performing team dynamic.”
+It is based on the definition established by Syntec Conseil in 2006: “an intensive program conducted over a short period of time and used on an ad hoc basis […] to build a high-performing team dynamic.”

 However, team building has undergone many changes since its inception and earliest forms.
 Initially, corporate sports became more widespread after World War II: they were primarily corporate in nature and driven by the involvement of works councils.
-Then, during the 1980s, corporate sports evolved and took the form of inter- and intra-company athletic competitions such as the Cross du Figaro, the Challenge du Lys, and the Cross des Violettes in Toulouse (Barbusse, 2009).
+Then, during the 1980s, corporate sports evolved into inter- and intra-company athletic competitions such as the Cross du Figaro, the Challenge du Lys, and the Cross des Violettes in Toulouse (Barbusse, 2009).

-Furthermore, beyond sports participation and its role within the organization, the internal workings of companies have also undergone changes.
+Furthermore, beyond sports participation and its place within the organization, the internal workings of companies have also changed.
 Indeed, looking back, the modern era placed the individual at the center of society and the workplace, particularly to meet performance requirements (division of labor, individual goals).
-However, individualism no longer seems to align with the new ways companies operate and the new dynamics of human relationships (Lacan, 2016).
+However, individualism no longer seems to align with today’s new ways of doing business and new forms of human relationships (Lacan, 2016).

 We are gradually seeing the emergence of new managerial practices based on a shift in hierarchical relationships and interpersonal dynamics among workers.
-The term “participatory” is thus used in new methods of management and the exercise of authority (Ehrenberg, 1999).
+The term “participatory” is thus used in reference to these new methods of management and the exercise of authority (Ehrenberg, 1999).
 From a postmodern perspective, management is equated with managers’ ability to adapt to their team, improvising with their tools to improve a situation, satisfy everyone’s interests, and ensure the company’s performance (Lacan, 2016).
-Furthermore, managerial practices from the modern era are now obsolete due to the abandonment of the myth of progress in the collective consciousness (Ibid.).
-It is no longer about succeeding in one’s career at any cost in order to succeed in life.
-The sacrifices and efforts demanded at work for the sake of career advancement no longer seem sufficient for employees’ fulfillment.
+Furthermore, managerial practices from the modern era are now obsolete due to the abandonment of the myth of progress in people’s consciousness (Ibid.).
+It is no longer a matter of succeeding in one’s career at any cost in order to succeed in life.
+The sacrifices and efforts demanded at work in order to advance within the company no longer seem sufficient for employees’ fulfillment.
 Thus, since the 2000s, a new concern has emerged for business leaders: well-being at work.
 Here we see the notion of hedonism—central to postmodernity—extending even into the professional sphere.
-This manifests itself, on the one hand, in changes to hierarchical relationships (moving toward a more horizontal, peer-to-peer dynamic), and on the other hand, in the adoption of a managerial approach centered on kindness, active listening, and understanding of employees (Ibid.).
+This is reflected, on the one hand, in changes to hierarchical relationships (moving toward more horizontal, peer-to-peer relationships) and, on the other hand, in the adoption of a managerial approach centered on kindness, active listening, and understanding of employees (Ibid.).
 Concern for quality of life at work will therefore prove fundamental in postmodernity, and team building—by fostering a shared emotional experience among a group of employees—could help improve collaboration among company members and foster a sense of belonging.
-Indeed, for a person to feel they belong to a group or collective, the sense of community cannot arise on its own; it must be organized.
-Lacan (2016) therefore identifies the manager as responsible for leading their team.
-In the postmodern era, the manager-facilitator must personally create the conditions for cooperation among team members, for example by leading a collaborative project undertaken with everyone’s best interests in mind (Ibid.).
-Here, we might consider team building and its collaborative activities, where everyone’s involvement and skills are necessary to achieve a common goal.
+Indeed, for a person to feel that they belong to a group or collective, the sense of community cannot arise on its own; it must be organized.
+Lacan (2016) therefore identifies the manager as responsible for facilitating their team.
+In the postmodern era, the manager-facilitator must personally create the conditions for cooperation among team members, for example, by leading a collaborative project carried out with everyone’s best interests in mind (Ibid.).
+Here, we might consider team-building and its collaborative activities, where each person’s involvement and skills are necessary to achieve a common goal.

-For our study, we must also consider team building in light of current HRM practices, which are shaped by postmodern values.
+For our study, we must also consider team building in light of current human resource management (HRM) practices, which are shaped by postmodern values.
 One such value is reflected in the pursuit of “self-actualization and personal fulfillment in the here and now, experienced in all [its] intensity” (Maffesoli, 2011, p.
 14).
 Team building could be likened to a social group in which participants are connected by emotional bonds and shared experiences.
-From a postmodern perspective, the ephemeral fate to which people are subjected together matters more than the history one writes contractually with others (Lacan, 2016).
-Here we can draw a parallel with our subject of study, team building, since it takes the form of an activity chosen in advance by the manager, to which a group of employees is subjected for a set period of time—most often a few hours.
-The question here is whether these notions of shared experiences, lived moments, and felt emotions are fully integrated into the team-building offerings on the market.
+From a postmodern perspective, the ephemeral fate to which people are subjected together matters more than the history one establishes contractually with others (Lacan, 2016).
+Here, we can draw a parallel with our subject of study, team building, since it takes the form of an activity chosen in advance by the manager, to which a group of employees is subjected for a set period of time—most often a few hours.
+The question here is whether these notions of shared experiences and emotions are fully integrated into commercially available team-building programs.

 Team building, as a management tool that brings people together to share experiences, could thus be influenced by postmodern values (collaboration, hedonism, emotion, experience).
-This therefore presents a real challenge for professionals in the sector who seek to offer programs whose format and content align with both current sporting preferences and the HR and management practices that dominate today.
+This therefore presents a real challenge for professionals in the sector who seek to offer programs whose format and content align with both current sports trends and the prevailing approaches to human resource management and leadership today.

 This article seeks to explain how changes in sports practices and human resources management practices—which are moving toward postmodernity—contribute to shaping team-building offerings.
 On the one hand, we observe transformations in sports practices and a different, more postmodern integration of sports into team-building retreats.
 Next, we will examine how